Since 2008, Tick Studio has collaborated on three collections for Skyline Design.

 Transcend™ by Suzanne Tick responds to changes in how we use and experience space.
 The collection seamlessly transitions from one spatial function to the next: from interior to exterior, public to private, or open to quiet areas.

-Obscura™ by Suzanne Tick is a forthcoming collection, debuting Fall 2020.
+Obscura™ by Suzanne Tick is a forthcoming collection, debuting September 2020.
 The collection uses architectural film to create privacy in incremental dimensions, providing minimal and specific coverage.
 This applied film system also satisfies building codes that increasingly require glass with markings, particularly in corporate and healthcare environments.

 Learn more about Skyline Design and view all Collections here